parkpow/parkpow-documentation/source/index.html.md

 toc_footers:
   - <a href='https://parkpow.com/'>Sign Up for a Developer Key</a>

-includes:
-  - errors

 search: true
 ---

-# Introduction
+# API DOCUMENTATION

-Welcome to the Parkpow API!
+Welcome to the ParkPow API!
+ParkPow is a software to manage and enforce parking lots.
+It lets you track vehicles, get custom alerts, enforce your parking rules.

 # Authentication

-Parkpow.com API is only available to registered users.
+ParkPow.com API is only available to registered users.
 You first have to register and **[get an API key](https://app.parkpow.com/accounts/token/)**.
 It has to be included in all API calls.
 The HTTP **headers** must contain:

 `Authorization: Token API_TOKEN`